A Unified Framework for Lifted Training and Inversion Approaches: Introduction

 \subsection{The Rise of Deep Learning Strategies for Inverse Imaging Problems}

 During the last decade, deep learning methods have been developed to solve~\eqref{eq:inverse_problem}.
-Two main strategies can be distinguished: building neural networks for directly solving~\eqref{eq:inverse_problem}, and building regularising neural networks that can be incorporated in traditional optimisation approaches, i.e., replacing $\mathcal{R}$ by a learned prior (cf.~\cite{arridge2019solving}).
+Two main strategies can be distinguished: building neural networks which approximate the inverse of $\Meas$ for directly solving~\eqref{eq:inverse_problem}, and building regularising neural networks that can be incorporated in traditional optimisation approaches, i.e., replacing $\mathcal{R}$ by a learned prior (cf.~\cite{arridge2019solving}).
 In both cases, the neural networks must be trained to perform the task of interest (e.g., deblurring, denoising, etc.).
-The lifted training strategies at the core of this chapter forms a suitable framework in this context.
-They are advanced optimisation schemes specifically designed to solve the complex, non-convex, but highly structured optimisation problems that arise when training neural networks.
-Lifting decouples the layers of the network, transforming a deeply nested non-convex problem into a more manageable (often block-convex) problem; a problem that is amenable to parallel computation.
+While such networks are typically trained using standard gradient-based methods, the nested nature of these architectures often leads to difficult non-convex optimisation landscapes.
+The lifted training strategies at the core of this chapter provide a powerful alternative framework for training neural networks in this and other contexts.
+Lifting is a general optimisation scheme designed to handle highly structured problems by decoupling the layers of the network.
+This transforms a deeply nested non-convex problem into a more manageable (often block-convex) problem; a problem that is amenable to parallel computation and particularly well-suited for the large-scale networks used in imaging.

 In the context of this work, our goal is to solve inverse problems of the general form \cref{eq:inverse_problem} by training neural networks (or decoders) $\mathcal{N}$ that represent approximate surrogates of $\Meas^{-1}$, i.e., composing $\net$ with $\Meas$ exposes $x$: $\net(\Meas(x)) \approx x$.